dkahdian/bruinplan/course-spec.md

 - If any equivalent course is completed, the requirement is satisfied
 - Used for transfer credit, course renumbering, and alternative pathways
 - Displayed with special "✓ Took equivalent: COURSE_ID" indicators in UI
+- **Smart Group Logic**: Equivalent courses within the same prerequisite group are handled intelligently to avoid redundant requirements
+- **Cross-Reference Support**: Clickable equivalent course IDs that highlight the original course in graphs

 ## Data Validation Rules